-You can sow basil seeds in a greenhouse or on a sunny window shelf in early spring and transplant to your garden in early summer.
+You can sow basil seeds in a greenhouse or on a sunny window shelf in early spring and transplant them to your garden in early summer.
 Alternatively, you can sow the seeds in the garden directly.

 Chives (Allium schoenoprasum)

-Use these chopped leaves that have a sight onion flavor and add to sauces, sandwich spreads, mashed potatoes, cream cheese, cheese dishes with eggs, and salads.
+Use these chopped leaves that have a sight onion flavor and add them to sauces, sandwich spreads, mashed potatoes, cream cheese, cheese dishes with eggs, and salads.
 You can use chive flowers in salads.

 In spring to fall, sow the seeds 12 inches apart to a depth of half an inch each.
 When the seedlings develop, thin them to 6 inches apart within rows.
 If, however, you intend to use plants grown in nurseries, early spring is the ideal time.
-Plant them at a distance of 9 to12 inches.
+Plant them at a distance of 9 to 12 inches.

 Coriander (Coriandrum sativum)

-Coriander provides a special flavor when you grind the dry seeds and add to pork, ham or veal in your cooking.
+Coriander provides a special flavor when you grind the dry seeds and add to pork, ham, or veal in your cooking.
 Young leaves of coriander go by the name cilantro that most people use for seasoning and garnishing.
-You can freeze the roots and use it to flavor soups or chop and serve with avocado.
+You can freeze the roots and use it to flavor soups or chop them and serve with avocado.

 Early spring is the best time for sowing dry coriander seeds.
 Sow them in rows of 12 inches distance, to a depth of half an inch and when the seedlings establish, thin them to 6 inches apart.